Introduction: RPN Scientific and Programmer's Calculator

 Scientific calculator based on an atmega328P.

-based on an atmega328P, a 4x4 keypad and 8 7-seg. led displays powered by 2 AAA rechargeable via USB batteries.
-There are 6 additional key maps including alphanumeric.
+Based on an atmega328P, a 4x4 keypad and 8 7-seg. led displays powered by either a coin cell or 2 AAA rechargeable via USB batteries.
+There are a total of 8 key maps including programmer's mode.
 User defined system settings.
 Clock display.
 Scientific notation.
+Transfer Function computation in s and z domains.

 visit my site for details: https://www.sites.google.com/site/demeterart/